wpmetabox/meta-box-beaver-themer-integrator/readme.txt

 3. Select a Meta Box field

 == Changelog ==

+= 2.0.0 - 2022-02-11 =
+- Breaking change: change the way to select color field.
+If you select a color field in a previous version, please re-select it.
+- Fix single_image field not showing in shortcode (insert mode)

 = 1.4.1 - 2021-11-13 =
 - Fix deprecated notice for conditional logic